zriyansh/signoz.io/docs/userguide/clickhouse-logs-schema.md

 id: logs_clickhouse_queries
 ---

 At SigNoz we store our data on ClickHouse.
-In this documentation we will go throught the schema of the logs table and see how we can write clickhouse queries to create different dashboard panels from Logs Data.
+In this documentation, we will go through the schema of the logs table and see how we can write clickhouse queries to create different dashboard panels from Logs Data.

 ## Logs Schema